titledk/silverstripe-gallery/README.md

 	    - UploadDirRules_LeftAndMainExtension

-NOTE: The `UploadDirRules_LeftAndMainExtension` is needed for using the uload dir rules in the content area as well.
+NOTE: The `UploadDirRules_LeftAndMainExtension` is needed for using the upload dir rules in the content area as well.